splunk-soar-connectors/dataminrpulse/manual_readme_content.md

       - List ID = 1234567,1234568
       - Query = ("Test" AND "Application") OR ("text" AND "json")
       - Max Alerts = 10

-- ### Get Related Alerts

-  Fetch the details of the asset from the Dataminr platform for the given Alert ID.

-  - **Action Parameter: Alert ID**

-    - This parameter is the unique key for any particular alert and it is a required parameter.
-    - If the Alert ID provided is invalid, the action will return an empty response.
-    - Users can get the alert ID by executing the "get alerts" action.

-  - **Action Parameter: Include Root**

-    - This parameter accepts a boolean value and it is optional.
-    - This parameter is used if the user wants the root alert (provided alert) in the get related alerts response.

-  - **Examples:**

-    - List the alerts detail with the Alert ID '01234567-1672385801826-3' with includeRoot as True.

-      - Alert ID = 01234567-1672385801826-3
-      - includeRoot = True